-Bill Doyel, director of solution consulting, Montage
+Bill Doyel, director of solution consulting, Modern Hire

 In talent acquisition today, the idea of building a business case for diversity and inclusion initiatives is long gone.
 There are many examples of companies with diverse workforces that deliver higher revenues, generate faster innovation and attract better talent communities.
 It’s no longer about why, it’s about how.
 How to build the best strategy, how to select the right technology, and how to implement a diversity and inclusion program that propels your business forward.